QubitPi/lamassu/docs/source/rnn/vanilla.rst

 .. admonition:: Prerequisite

-    This section requires familiarity of basic Artificial Neural Network concepts, which are drawn from *Chapter 4 - Artificial Neural Networks* (p.
+    This article requires familiarity of basic Artificial Neural Network concepts, which are drawn from *Chapter 4 - Artificial Neural Networks* (p.
 81) of `MACHINE LEARNING by Mitchell, Thom M. (1997)`_ Paperback.
 Please, if possible, read the chapter beforehand and refer to it if something looks confusing in the discussion of this section

 .. contents:: Table of Contents
     :depth: 2

 We all heard of this buz word "LLM" (Large Language Model).
-But let's put that aside for just a second.
-Let's imagine a much simpler one called "character-level language model" where, for example, we input a prefix of a word such as "hell" and the model outputs a complete word "hello".
+But let's put that aside for just a second and look at a much simpler one called "character-level language model" where, for example, we input a prefix of a word such as "hell" and the model outputs a complete word "hello".
 That is, this language model predicts the next character of a character sequence